 Luckily, this Buddy Holly song is easy to learn just like its name.
 In terms of chords, you’ll just need A, E, D, and B7.
 This play-along tutorial (Video below right) shows you the chords and offers an example strumming pattern.
 Of course, as you shape your own style, feel free to experiment with different patterns to put your own twist on the song.

 Whether you want to jump into Rolling Stones-style rock ‘n roll, learn to play like Eric Clapton, explore alternative rock music, or even start recording your debut album, an online learning program for guitar can help.
 If you’re a beginner guitarist, you can get a solid foundation as you learn how to play guitar.

-If you're more advanced, there are seemingly endless courses and lessons focused on different genres, power chords, lead techniques, and countless other tools to improve your guitar playing.
-Plus, you get access to advise from hundreds of instructors for much less than the cost of in-person lessons!
+If you’re more advanced, there are seemingly endless courses and lessons focused on different genres, power chords, lead techniques, and countless other tools to improve your guitar playing.
+Plus, you get access to advice from hundreds of instructors for much less than the cost of in-person lessons!